• Skip to primary navigation

 • Bake for 60 minutes or until a skewer inserted into the middle comes out with just a few crumbs on it.

-• Allow to cool completely in the tin (preferably place it into the fridge overnight.
+• Allow to cool completely in the tin (preferably overnight) and store at room temperature.

 Thermomix Method